drupal/drupal/README.txt

-CONTENTS OF THIS FILE - NOW WITH
+CONTENTS OF THIS FILE - NOW WITH BLAH BLAH
 ---------------------

  * About Drupal